mzivic7/endcord/README.md

 ### RPC
 For now RPC only supports Rich Presence over IPC, which means no subscriptions, join requests, lobby, etc.
 Because of this, some apps may not connect, misbehave or even error.
-If that happen, disable RPC in config.
+If that happens, disable RPC in config.
 If this happens, more info about what is going on can be found in log, when endcord is in debug mode.

 ### Game detection